3 Brands of Progressive Field Nachos

 At Locos you can get a perfectly adequate plate of beef, pork or chicken nachos, with Blanco cheese and red or green salsa.
 You can even add BBQ of Buffalo sauce, which doesn’t hurt Locos as a nacho choice.

 It might be cheaper than the other two too, but don’t hold me to that.
-It is a place for nachos without waiting in line, though.
+It is a place where you can get nachos without waiting in line, though.